How can I make my hair salon a multimillion-dollar business?

 I've been in business for 17 years.
 I've hired independent contractors as stylists and also hourly people, which ends up costing more.
 How do I make this work?
 I've owned two salons at times, but the turnover is so fast it's hard to keep both open.
 Stylists typically last six months to one year.
 It's also hard to offer more benefits because we don't make enough money.
 And with the economy the way it is, some clients are not coming as often.
 I need help.

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Start out small and do it yourself from your own store.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Start out small and do it yourself from your own store.
 You've got a retail advantage over someone in his or her home kitchen who doesn't have any retail "shelf space" whatsoever.
 Then branch out locally.
 If your product is a winner, the large distributors may find you.

 You can also target some of the larger companies yourself with samples of your product to sell it from the "ground up."
 One key to this is to develop a story and a brand for your sauces to help differentiate your product--and look to develop a complete line of different sauces.
 Variety is important because, at the retail level, it really is about "shelf space" . . . and you and the retailers will want as much of your product on as much shelf as possible.